Table of Contents

 Budget details for 1 week in Sicily by train 💵

-• ✈️ Flight: From Brussels-Charleroi with Ryanair, €150/person return trip.
+- ✈️ Flight: From Brussels-Charleroi with Ryanair, €150/person return trip.

-• 😴 Hotels: ± 75 euro per night (in total, €448 for the 6 nights).
+- 😴 Hotels: ± 75 euro per night (in total, €448 for the 6 nights).

-• 🍴 Restaurant: ±500 euro in total (going to the restaurant every night).
+- 🍴 Restaurant: ±500 euro (going to the restaurant every night).

-• 🚆 Transportation: 184 euro for public transportation (train, bus, cab).
+- 🚆 Transportation: 184 euro for public transportation (train, bus, cab).

-Average for a 6 nights’ trip = +-1400€ or +-700€ per person, excluding activities.
+Average for a 6 nights trip = +-1400€ or +-700€ per person, excluding activities.

-👉 I was very surprised by the expensive prices of the island, and especially by those in the restaurants.
+👉 I was very surprised by the high prices of the island, and especially by those in the restaurants.
 I didn’t expect it to be such an expensive destination.
 So keep this in mind for your trip to Sicily.

 My 1 week itinerary by train through Sicily in 5 steps